Fort Worth and Denver Railway

 The Fort Worth and Denver City Railway Company (FW&DC) was chartered by the Texas Legislature on May 26, 1873.
 On August 7, 1951, the company changed its name to the Fort Worth and Denver Railway Company (FW&D).

 The main line of the railroad ran from Fort Worth through Wichita Falls, Childress, Amarillo, and Dalhart, to Texline, where it connected with the rails of parent company Colorado and Southern Railway, both of which became subsidiaries of the Burlington Route in 1908.

 At the end of 1970, FW&D operated 1201 mi of road on 1577 mi of track; that year it reported 1493 million ton-miles of revenue freight.
 (Those totals may or may not include the former Burlington-Rock Island Railroad.)
-In 1980, operated mileage had dropped to 1181, but freight was 7732 million ton-miles; the tide of coal had begun.
+In 1980, operated mileage had dropped to 1181, but freight was 7732 million ton-miles.

 Construction

 The Panic of 1873 delayed the start of construction until 1881, when Grenville M. Dodge became interested in the project.
-As chief engineer for the Union Pacific Railroad, Dodge had played a large part in the construction of the First transcontinental railroad.
+As chief engineer for the Union Pacific Railroad, Dodge had played a large part in the construction of the first transcontinental railroad.
 Dodge organized the Texas and Colorado Railway Improvement Company in 1881 to build and equip the FW&DC in return for $20,000 in stock and $20,000 in bonds for each mile of track laid.
 In the same year, the FW&DC and the Denver and New Orleans Railroad Company, organized in Colorado, agreed to connect their systems at the Texas-New Mexico border.
 The FW&DC received no state subsidy other than the right-of-way easements to cross state-owned lands totaling 2162 acre.

 Construction began at Hodge Junction, just north of Fort Worth, on November 27, 1881, and by September 1882, Dodge had completed 110 mi of track to Wichita Falls, Texas.
 By 1885, the line reached Harrold; by 1886, Chillicothe; by 1887, Clarendon and Amarillo; and by 1888, Texline on the New Mexico border.
 Continuing into the New Mexico Territory, the FW&DC finally linked with the D&NO where the railheads met at Union Park, near present-day Folsom, New Mexico, 528 mi from Fort Worth, on March 14, 1888.

 Service between Fort Worth and Denver began on April 1, 1888.
 In 1895, Dodge became president of the company, one of several railroads in which he held a financial interest.